 The lodging industry is highly cyclical in nature.
 Fluctuations in operating performance are caused largely by general economic and local market conditions, which subsequently affect levels of business and leisure travel.
-In addition to general economic conditions, new hotel and resort room supply is an important factor that can affect the lodging industry's performance, and overbuilding has the potential to further exacerbate the negative impact of an economic recession.
+In addition to general economic conditions, new hotel and resort room supply is an important factor that can affect the lodging industry's performance, and over-building has the potential to further exacerbate the negative impact of an economic recession.
 Room rates and Occupancy, and thus Net Package RevPAR (as defined in Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations), tend to increase when demand growth exceeds supply growth.
+Operations), tend to increase when demand growth exceeds supply growth.
 A decline in lodging demand, or increase in lodging supply, could result in returns that are substantially below expectations, or result in losses, which could have a material adverse effect on us, including our business, financial condition, liquidity, results of operations and prospects.
 Further, the costs of running a resort tend to be more fixed than variable.
 As a result, in an environment of declining revenue, the rate of decline in earnings is likely to be higher than the rate of decline in revenue.